 4. Find accountability.

 Accountability is a way to build integrity to stay true to your word and get stuff done.
 The good news is, you don’t have to do it all alone.
 To create a sense of accountability that motivates and engages people, have regular check-ins with your team to check on progress.
-If you’re a solopreneur, consider pairing up with an accountability buddy to share your progress, wins, and brainstorm ways to tackle upcoming obstacles.
+If you’re a solopreneur, consider checking out solopreneur instutite or pairing up with an accountability buddy to share your progress, wins, and brainstorm ways to tackle upcoming obstacles.
 The point is, we’re much more likely to do something when we tell other people about it.
 So we can use that to our advantage and develop social accountability to keep the project moving.

 5. Celebrate your success!